bhartiya-saitama/mac-spanks/README.md

 # Spank Detector

-A macOS menubar-free desktop app that listens to your microphone and plays a custom sound every time it detects a chassis tap (or any sharp impact).
+A macOS app that listens to your microphone and plays a custom sound every time it detects a chassis tap (or any sharp impact).
 Built with Python, ttkbootstrap, and sounddevice.

 ---